-- Earnings from LSV increased to \$65.9 million in the first six months of 2024 as compared to \$61.6 million in the first six months of 2023 due to higher performance fees and market appreciation.
-Negative cash flows from existing clients and client losses partially offset the increase in earnings from LSV. - Operating expenses increased from higher personnel costs due to business growth, primarily in the Investment Managers segment, and the impact of inflation on wages and services.
-Cost containment measures related to consulting and other vendor costs partially offset the increase in operating expenses in the first six months of 2024. - Capitalized software development costs were \$12.7 million in the first six months of 2024, of which \$7.7 million was for continued enhancements to SWP.
-Capitalized software development costs also include \$5.0 million of software development costs in the first six months of 2024 for a new platform for the Investment Managers segment. - Amortization expense related to SWP was \$13.6 million in the first six months of 2024 as compared to \$12.5 million in the first six months of 2023. - Interest and dividend income was \$22.4 million in the first six months of 2024 as compared to \$18.3 million in the first six months of 2023.
-The increase in interest and dividend income was due to an overall increase in interest rates. - Effective tax rates were 23.9% during the second quarter 2024 and 23.4% during the second quarter 2023.
-During the first six months of 2024 and 2023, effective tax rates were 23.4% and 23.5%, respectively. - SEI repurchased 2,456 thousand shares of its common stock for \$167.2 million in the first six months of 2024.
+- Earnings from LSV increased to \$65.9 million \$102.4 million in the first six nine months of 2024 as compared to \$61.6 million \$91.5 million in the first six nine months of 2023 due to market appreciation and higher performance fees and market appreciation fees.
+Negative cash flows from existing clients and client losses partially offset the increase in earnings from LSV. - Operating expenses increased from higher personnel costs due to business growth, primarily in the Investment Managers segment, stock-based compensation, and the impact of inflation on wages and services.
+Cost containment measures related to consulting and other vendor costs partially offset the increase in operating expenses in the first six nine months of 2024. - Capitalized software development costs were \$12.7 million \$18.4 million in the first six nine months of 2024, of which \$7.7 million \$10.5 million was for continued enhancements to SWP.
+Capitalized software development costs also include \$5.0 million of software development costs in the first six nine months of 2024 for a new platform for the Investment Managers segment. - Amortization expense related to SWP was \$13.6 million \$20.5 million in the first six nine months of 2024 as compared to \$12.5 million \$19.0 million in the first six nine months of 2023. - Interest and dividend income was \$22.4 million \$36.0 million in the first six nine months of 2024 as compared to \$18.3 million \$29.5 million in the first six nine months of 2023.
+The increase in interest and dividend income was due to an overall increase in interest rates, rates and higher invested cash balances. - In July 2024, SEI sold a condominium located in New York, New York and recognized a net pre-tax gain of \$8.2 million, or \$0.05 diluted earnings per share, after associated costs and expenses.
+The gain from the sale is included in Other income on the accompanying Consolidated Statement of Operations.

+- Effective tax rates were 23.9% 23.5% during the second third quarter 2024 and 23.4% 22.5% during the second third quarter 2023.
+During the first six nine months of 2024 and 2023, effective tax rates were 23.4% and 23.5% 23.2%, respectively. - SEI repurchased 2,456 thousand 3.7 million shares of its common stock for \$167.2 million \$253.0 million in the first six nine months of 2024.